Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 #### Data payload definition  <a id="data-payload-definition-3"></a>

-The Adobe Campaign Standard extension will read the following key from the configuration event:
+The Adobe Campaign Standard extension reads the following key from the configuration event:

 | **Key** | **Value Type** | **Optional** | **Description** |
 | :--- | :--- | :--- | :--- |